Frequently Asked Questions

 All volunteers must now take child abuse and neglect training.
 Go to the MCPS website and click on the module, “recognizing and reporting child abuse and neglect for volunteers.”
 The completed form can be submitted to the main office.

-Volunteering (playground): Parent volunteers are a huge help on the playground and in the lunch room.
+Volunteering (Recess/Lunch): Parent volunteers are a huge help on the playground and in the lunch room.
 KP posts a calendar each year that requests volunteers from specific classrooms for each month, but parents and guardians can volunteer any time of the year.
-Playground times are as follows:
+Playground times for the 2018-19 school year were (updated times will be confirmed soon):

 K and 3rd: 1:00-1:35pm